Aceearly1993/lecarde-1/README.md

 #### The Issue We Need Additional Helps ####

 - Add in-game GUI and functions to freely edit controller input in the game (like in reworked LC2)
-- Make the game's data compatible to 289.3 or higher versions of Clickteam Fusion.
-This is because the game will break in following places if the game's project file is loaded in 289.3 or higher versions:
+- Make the game's data compatible to Clickteam Fusion versions higher than 286.66.
+This is because the game will break in following places if the game's project file is loaded in versions higher than 286.66:
 - -  One background will break in Hunting Ground part 2 sub boss (the hive)
 - -  At several places contain large swinging spiked balls, their collision will break (Science Hall part 1, part 2, Katharina's quarter part 3 have them)
 - Several music clips and sound effect clips are needed to be replaced in order to get around copyright infringement risks.
 This case needs additional helps from composers/sound effect creators.